Nnika-11/Java/Abstraction/1Abstraction.md

 <code  style="background-color:#99ffcc; color:black; padding: 5px">abstract</code>
 <code style="background-color:#99ffcc; color:black; padding: 5px">extends</code>
 1) Can't be instantiated
-2) can nave constructors, static methods, regular methods
+2) Can nave constructors, static methods, regular methods

 <b>Abstract method</b>
 1) Doesn't have implementation (no body)
 2) Can't be private
 3) All subclasses of abstract superclass should implement all abstract methods or be abstract
-4) if class has abstract method it is an abstract class
+4) If class has abstract method it is an abstract class
 <details>
   <summary> <b> Example </b> </summary><br>